-Chemically speaking calcium is an alkaline earth metal with the symbol Ca and atomic number 20.
-It is also a mineral present in the human body.
-99% of calcium is stored in the body in the teeth and the bones but it is also found in the blood, muscles and fluid between the cells.
-It is the mineral found in the largest quantities in the body.
-The presence of this abundant mineral is vital to the proper functioning of the human body.
+Chemically, calcium (Ca) is an alkaline earth metal with an atomic number 20.
+Calcium is also a mineral present in the human body, with 99% of calcium stored in the body, teeth, and bones, as well as the blood, muscles, and fluid between the cells.
+The presence of this abundant mineral is therefore vital to the proper functioning of the human body.

-The amount of calcium required by a person depends primarily on the age.
-Children need more calcium as their skeletal structures are still growing.
-Older women need to take more calcium as they may be at risk for osteoporosis.
-Those suffering from certain medical conditions may also be asked to step up their calcium intake.
+The amount of calcium required by a person primarily depends on age.
+Children, for example, require more calcium, as their skeletal structures are still growing, whereas older individuals, particularly women, often are advised to take calcium supplements, as their age causes them to be at a greater risk for osteoporosis.
+Those suffering from certain medical conditions may also be asked to increase their calcium intake.

-Hypocalcemia is the condition defined by having too little calcium in the blood.
-It often occurs in babies that are barely a few days old.
-This may be because some formulas with high levels of phosphate are responsible for lowering the levels of blood calcium.
-Symptoms of hypocalcemia include irritability, muscle twitching, jitters, tremors, lethargy and seizures.
-Calcium deficiency can occur at any age.
+By definition, hypocalcemia is the condition used to describe a calcium deficiency.
+A calcium deficiency often occurs in babies who are barely a few days old as a result of the often high levels of phosphate present in formula products that can reduce calcium levels in the blood.
+Some of the primary symptoms of hypocalcemia include irritability, muscle twitching, jitters, tremors, lethargy, and seizures.
+Aside from infants, a calcium deficiency can occur at any age.

-Chronic calcium deficiency can result in rickets, osteoporosis and osteopenia.
-It may also cause disruptions in the metabolic rate and other bodily dysfunctions such as chest pains, numbness in fingers and toes, muscle cramps, brittle nails, dry skin and tooth decay.
-Arriving at a formal diagnosis of calcium deficiency is difficult as there are no symptoms except for in severe cases.
+Chronic calcium deficiency can result in rickets, osteoporosis, and osteopenia, as well as disruptions in the metabolic rate and normal function of other bodily processes.
+Taken together, some of the symptoms of chronic calcium deficiency can include chest pains, numbness in fingers and toes, muscle cramps, brittle nails, dry skin, and tooth decay.

 Hypoparathyroidism is another reason for calcium deficiency.
-It can occur post-surgery, or due to an autoimmune disease or even genetic reasons.
+This condition can occur post-surgery or due to an autoimmune disease or genetic reasons.
 Renal disease and liver problems may also result in vitamin D deficiency and consequent calcium deficiency.

-Other conditions which may cause calcium deficiency include pseudohypoparathyroidism, hypomagnesemia, hypermagnesemia, sclerotic metastases, and Fanconi syndrome.
-Any illness affecting the thyroid and parathyroid glands will also result in a general mineral deficiency and certainly in calcium deficiency.
+Other conditions that may cause a calcium deficiency include pseudohypoparathyroidism, hypomagnesemia, hypermagnesemia, sclerotic metastases, and Fanconi syndrome.
+Any illness affecting the thyroid and parathyroid glands will also result in a general mineral deficiency that will therefore include calcium.

-Beans like white beans, soy beans and flat beans are also a good way to add calcium to the diet.
-Fish like sardines, salmon, perch and rainbow trout are also a good source of the mineral.
+Beans like white beans, soybeans, and flat beans are also a good way to increase calcium intake through the diet.
+Certain fish including sardines, salmon, perch, and rainbow trout are also good sources of calcium.

-If one’s diet does not provide the correct amount of calcium, it may be a good idea to add calcium supplements to the diet.
-These are available in various combinations off the counter or may be prescribed by the doctor.
+If an individual's diet does not provide an adequate amount of calcium, it may be a good idea to incorporate calcium supplements into the diet.
+These supplements are available in various combinations over the counter or may be prescribed by the doctor.

-Ensure that the supplement meets the daily recommended dosage and does not exceed it.
-Excess calcium can lead to constipation and to the development of kidney stones.
-The presence of caffeine, alcohol and extra sodium in the body will decrease the body’s ability to absorb calcium.
+It is crucial that a calcium supplementation regimen meets the daily recommended dosage and does not exceed it.
+An excessive amount of calcium can lead to constipation and the development of kidney stones.
+The presence of caffeine, alcohol, and extra sodium in the body will also decrease the body’s ability to absorb calcium.

-Age is the main factor in determining the daily intake of calcium.
-Babies up to 6 months of age should get about 1000 mg of calcium per day.
-Infants in the 7- to 12-month age range need 1500 mg.
+Age is the main factor in determining an individual's daily recommended intake of calcium.
+Babies up to 6 months of age should get about 1000 mg of calcium per day, whereas infants between the ages of 7 and 12 months will require a daily intake of 1500 mg.

-Children up to age of 8 years should consume 2500 mg, while children between 9 to 18 years need 3000 mg of calcium daily.
-For adults from 19 to 50 years the calcium required is 2500 mg.
-51 years and older people need 2000 mg of calcium daily.
+Children between the ages of 1 and 8 years are advised to consume 2500 mg, whereas children between 9 to 18 years should consume 3000 mg of calcium daily.
+For adults between the ages of 19 to 50 years, the daily recommended calcium intake is 2500 mg.
+However, by the age of 51 and beyond, 2000 mg of calcium should be consumed daily.

 There may be a different requirement for special conditions.
 For example, pregnant women should have at least 2500 mg daily, no matter how old they are.
 A pregnant teenager, who may have to breastfeed later, will require 3000 mg of calcium daily.

-Other medical conditions such as osteoporosis may lead to the need for more calcium supplements in addition to vitamin D to ensure that the body absorbs the calcium from the supplements.
+Other medical conditions such as osteoporosis may benefit from calcium supplementation, in addition to vitamin D, to ensure that the body absorbs the calcium from the supplements.